truenas/documentation/content/TruenasApps/StableApps/MinIOApp/_index.md

 Storage configuration uses both the default **/export** and **/data** mount paths.
 See [First Steps](#before-you-begin) above for more information.

 {{< include file="/static/includes/apps/MinIOStorageDataVolume.md" >}}

+#### Mounting an SMB Share
+The TrueNAS MinIO app includes the option to mount an SMB share inside the container pod.

+{{< include file="/static/includes/AppWizardStorageSMBOption.md" >}}

 ### Resource Configuration
 By default, this application is limited to use no more than **4** CPU cores and **8** Gigabytes available memory.